We Wrote The Book On Divorce In Denver

 Colorado is an equitable distribution state, meaning that property is divided fairly between spouses.
 But equitable does not always mean equal and there are many complicating factors, such as how to treat the house, a closely held business, retirement accounts, accumulated debts, as well as the issue of separate assets or a prenuptial agreement.
 You will need to set priorities for the give-and-take of a property settlement.

 Child custody is determined based on the best interests of the child, but you have a say in the specifics of the parenting arrangements.
 The state wants both parents to be involved in their children’s lives.
 Each parent has certain rights and responsibilities regarding his or her child, including financial support and a right to parenting time, but there is no cookie cutter approach.

 Depending on the disparity between you and your spouse in current income and earning potential, spousal maintenance may also be an issue.
 For some high earners, the state guidelines may not apply.
 If you have minor children, child support will also have to be addressed.
 Parental income levels, the payment or receipt of spousal maintenance and the amount of parenting time each parent has will all affect the calculation of child support.

-Savvy Counsel And Customized Solutions
+Savvy Counsel And Customized Solutions in Denver

 Our attorneys will sit down with you and discuss your needs and goals for the outcome of your divorce.
 We will protect your important assets and find places you can compromise with your spouse.
 Every case is prepared for court because it is impossible to predict which cases might end up in court.
 Nevertheless, we find that negotiation is frequently the most productive way to resolve your case, and when we are thoroughly prepared, we can approach negotiations from the best possible position.